roots/docs/sage/theme-development-and-building.md

     @import "~slick-carousel/slick/slick-theme.scss";
     ```

-3. After running `yarn run build` from the theme directory, your package will be built with your theme assets.
+3. After running `yarn build` from the theme directory, your package will be built with your theme assets.
 The `dist` folder will contain a `_/node_modules/` directory that has any assets referenced from your packages.
 The compiled CSS and JS will reference these assets without having to manually edit paths. ✨

-4. Running `yarn run build:production` will fail if 3rd party package's relative paths are not configured before imported.
+4. Running `yarn build:production` will fail if 3rd party package's relative paths are not configured before imported.
 In example to load Slick Carousel's paths add the following line in your common/_variables.scss file:

     ```scss
     /* sage/assets/styles/common/_variables.scss */